websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Modify the Object's name, label and plural label if desired.](./creating-objects/images/03.png)

-1. Determine the scope of the Object's data and where it can be accessed in the Liferay UI.
+1. Determine the Object's *scope*.
+This determines how the Object's data is stored.

-   **Company** (default): When scoped by Company, the application is made available in the Global Menu and its data can be accessed globally.
+   **Company** (default): When scoped by Company, the Object's data is stored per Liferay instance.

-   **Site**: When scoped by Site, the application is deployed to all Sites and is made available in the Site Menu; any generated data is scoped to the Site in which it's created.
+   **Site**: When scoped by Site, the Object's data is stored per Site.

    ```{important}
    Once published, an Object's scope cannot be changed.